 Building the watch from the Fenix 5 is a great success, and in some aspects I consider that the 935 is a better option, not only because it is a little more economical (and offers WiFi in all its versions), but also because of the weight reduction.
 It is true that it does not offer the same quality feeling because it does not use steel or because of its lightness, but it feels much more comfortable on the wrist and the lower weight should be beneficial for heart rate records, as it moves less on the wrist.

 There may be more than one triathlete who is a little disappointed that Garmin has left behind the larger square screen, especially the 920XT and 910XT.
-They have never been watches with a "nice" aesthetic - although they are already personal tastes - but it is true that they had their own personality, which to some extent the 935 loses.
+They have never been watches with a "nice" aesthetic -although it is already personal taste-, but it is true that they had their own personality, which to some extent the 935 loses.

 The positive side is that the entire top range is consolidated into a single development, so the new features will arrive sooner and it will be easier to see what's new for both the Fenix 5 and Forerunner 935, as they have so much in common.